Find Reliable Heat Pump Repair Specialists Near You

 Auxiliary Heat/Emergency Heat

 In extremely cold temperatures, a heat pump may not be able to produce enough heat on its own.
-Auxiliary or emergency heat, usually electric, provides additional heat.'
+Auxiliary or emergency heat, typically electric resistance heat, supplements the heat pump to ensure comfort even in frigid conditions. .'

 Defrost Mode